RedAtman/simplenote/README.md

 Hit the shortcut again after the download is done (check the message bar) and it will **show a list of the notes**:
 ![Alt Notes](assets/images/note_list.png "Note List")

-It will download notes every time sublime text is launched and every now and then if the _sync_every_ configuration is enabled (has a positive value), so take a look at the bar to check the status.
+It will download notes every time sublime text is launched and every now and then if the _sync_interval_ configuration is enabled (has a positive value), so take a look at the bar to check the status.

 If a note gets updated from somewhere else
 ![Alt External Update](http://i.imgur.com/p9pAY6z.png "External Update")